What is the goal of the "40 not 50" campaign?

 What evidence is there that starting yearly mammogram screenings at age 40 saves lives?

 The connection between mammogram screenings and survival rates has been studied multiple times, and almost every study has demonstrated that early mammogram screenings saves lives.
 Detecting cancer in its early stages enables doctors to treat it more effectively.
-Women who start regular cancer screenings at age 40 are 20-60 percent more likely to survive than women who delay screenings until a later age.
+More years of life are lost for women in their 40's than all of the years lost from breast cancer in women 50 and over.
 Additionally, new breakthroughs such as MRIs, ultrasounds, and 3D mammograms may be able to reduce breast cancer mortality by more than 50-70 percent.

 If the evidence is so overwhelming, why does the USPSTF only recommend mammograms for women over 50?
 Response by Dr. John West.